e-ducation/edx-exam-management-system/README.md

 We use GitHub Issues for our issue tracker.

-If you’re filing a bug, we’d appreciate it if you would follow [our guidelines for filing high-quality, actionable issues](https://openedx.atlassian.net/wiki/display/SUST/How+to+File+a+Quality+Bug+Report).
+If you’re filing a bug, we’d appreciate it if you would follow [our guidelines for filing high-quality, actionable issues](https://github.com/e-ducation/edx-exam-management-system/blob/master/SUBMITTING_AN_ISSUE.md).

 Thanks!

 ## How to Contribute
-TODO: Add details here or separate CONTRIBUTING file to the root of the repo
+Visit the [Contributor Guidelines](https://github.com/e-ducation/edx-exam-management-system/blob/master/CONTRIBUTING.md) for details on how to contribute as well as the [Open Code of Conduct]() for details on how to participate.

 ## Reporting Security Issues